The new norm in our society is real-time digital collaboration. Our virtual workspaces are occurring anywhere we can find a signal.

 Tips for Staying in Touch as a Remote Worker

 - Water Cooler Chit-Chat

-The remote worker can’t waste 15 minutes every day talking about the latest “Game of Thrones.”
-That’s why it’s important for you to touch base with colleagues regularly on IM platforms such as Slack.
+The remote worker can’t waste 15 minutes every day talking about the latest “Game of Thrones” episode.
+That’s why it’s important for you to touch base with colleagues regularly on IM platforms like Gmail and Slack.